 Business Services are services that perform specific business functions and are required for the successful completion of a business process.
 They might also be called Application Services since they are used to develop composite services and business applications that automate business processes.
 For example, a retail enterprise might have an “Inventory Service,” “Customer Management Service,” and “Shipping Service” in its repository of business services.

 Business Services can be further divided into Entity Services, Capability Services, Activity Services, and Process Services.
 Entity Services are the data-centric components of the enterprise system and are responsible for exposing the information stored in backend databases.
 They can be thought of as the “nouns” of the business process.
 Capability Services and Activity Services, meanwhile, are the “verbs.”
 They are the action-centric components that implement business capabilities.
-Whereas Capability Services are coarse-grained and provide generic business capability, activity services are more fine-grained and provide specific business capability.
+Whereas Capability Services are coarse-grained and provide generic business capabilities, whereas activity services are more fine-grained and provide more specific business capability.
 Rounding out the business services category are Process Services, which contain the business logic and couple the Entity Services and Activity and Capability Services via service orchestration to create composite business services.

 The other main category of services is Infrastructure Services, which are part of a centrally managed infrastructure component such as an Enterprise Service Bus (ESB).
 Infrastructure Services provide the technical functionality necessary for the implementation of business processes in SOA, but do not directly add business value.
 Examples of Infrastructure Services include SaaS Integration Services, Authentication Services, Event Logging Services, and Exception Handling Services.

 Infrastructure Services are further divided into Communication Services and Utility Services.
 Communication Services are mainly concerned with transporting messages both within and without the enterprise while Utility Services provide other technical capabilities not related to message transfer.